 They are the ones who you want seeing you as an expert, buying products or services from you and so on.

 That’s why I started showing you how to begin optimizing for Humans.
-If you didn’t manage to get last week’s lesson (Lesson 2), then here’s the link:
+If you didn’t manage to get the previous lesson (Lesson 2), then here’s the link:

 We started with: Researching Your Topic: Identifying your profitable topic.
 I showed you how to identify your profitable topic by using Squirrly’s Keyword Research and Analysis tool.

 Today, I’ll show you how to find the best topics that you can target for Humans, by only manual means, no Squirrly at all.
 Also, there will be some actionable work files to help you along and manage all of this better.